Disclaimer: We are huge Star Wars fans and picked the product because we wanted an excuse to research lightsaber prices at work.

 Your checkout web design is part of UX.
 And UX stands for user experience – the discipline that explores how to achieve both business and customer goals in the most balanced way possible.
 Here are a few bold new ideas on how to do that.

 The goal of all UX experiments is to maximize your metrics and KPIs such as your conversion rate.
 This can be done by making it easier for the client to place an order, minimizing the number of clicks they have to make to achieve their goal and showing the right stuff on the right places in your website to make them convert.
+In this article, you will learn what is a good user experience.

 I’m pretty sure you have Jack Sparrow on your mind and you’re wondering what do pirates and eCommerce have in common.
 AARRR metrics may sound like a pirate talking (hence the name, Pirate Metrics), but is actually a powerful way to track your eCommerce business’ performance.